 Russian Helicopters Holding Company (part of Rostec) has handed over two Mi-8AMT helicopters to Yeltsovka Air Enterprise under a contract with the State Transport Leasing Company (GTLK).
-The rotary-wing aircraft traveled to the customer in Novosibirsk on their own, the Rostec press service reported.
+The rotary-wing aircraft were delivered to the customer in Novosibirsk on their own, the Rostec press service reported.

 Technical characteristics of the Mi-8 helicopter: